TosbackCgusBridge-Bot/CGUs-versions/Nordstrom/Privacy Policy.md

 **Nordstrom Privacy Policy Overview**
 Welcome to Nordstrom.
 As a customer of the Nordstrom family of companies, your trust is our most important asset.
 We take the protection and proper use of your personal information seriously and are committed to protecting your personal information in our possession.
-In order to preserve your trust, we want you to understand what personally identifiable or personal information we may collect from you, how we use such information, and the choices you have regarding our use of this information.
+In order to preserve your trust, we want you to understand what personal information we may collect from you, how we use such information, and the choices you have regarding our use of this information.

 In this policy, "personal information" means any information by which you can be identified or contacted, such as your name (first and last), address (city, state, zip), e-mail address, telephone number, etc.

 This Privacy Policy governs your experience in our US stores and on this website unless otherwise indicated.

 **Categories of Information We Collect**
-We collect personally identifiable information when communicating or interacting with you through Nordstrom.com, our stores or the Nordstrom family of companies.
+We collect personal information when communicating or interacting with you through Nordstrom.com, our stores or the Nordstrom family of companies.
 Some examples include:

 *   registering for a shopping account, Wish List or Product Review account on our website
 *   when you request that merchandise be sent to you or others, make purchases or returns with us, place an order with us online, via phone, mail, e-mail or fax, or request an e-receipt